Back to Work

 Executive Summary

-Qualcomm's CreatePoint portal served engineers, purchasing managers, and internal teams across a dense, multi-role resource ecosystem - but its architecture reflected internal content ownership rather than how users actually navigated it.
-Engineers lost product context moving between sections, search lacked filtering depth, and purchasing managers had no single entry point for product evaluation.
-I led the structural re-architecture - defining persistent product filtering, faceted search, and centralized Product Overview pages - sequencing delivery across 16 months to preserve architectural continuity despite shifting stakeholder priorities.
+Qualcomm's CreatePoint portal served engineers and purchasing managers across a dense, multi-role resource ecosystem: chip documentation, testing tools, security patches, software updates, support, and pre-purchase product information.
+Its architecture reflected internal content ownership rather than how users actually navigated it.
+Engineers lost product context when moving between sections, search lacked the filtering depth the documentation density required, and purchasing managers had no consolidated entry point for product evaluation.

 Legacy Navigation vs Redesigned Experience